cemc-oper/reki/README.md

 `load_message_from_file` from `reki.format.grib.eccodes` returns a GRIB handler.
 Users can use it to get attrs or values with functions from [eccodes](https://github.com/ecmwf/eccodes-python) .

-For example, load 850hPa temperature from GRAPES GFS and get values from the returned message.
+For example, load 850hPa temperature from CMA-GFS and get values from the returned message.

 ```pycon
 >>> from reki.format.grib.eccodes import load_message_from_file